Hussein-18021/AXI4-Compliant-Memory-Mapped-Slave-Verification/README.md

 ## Project Overview

 This repository contains a comprehensive functional verification environment for an AXI4-compliant memory-mapped slave design.
-The verification environment is built using SystemVerilog and Universal Verification Methodology (UVM) principles, providing robust testing capabilities to ensure protocol compliance and functional correctness.
+The verification environment is built using SystemVerilog and OOP principles, providing robust testing capabilities to ensure protocol compliance and functional correctness.

 ## Table of Contents